dev-bootcamp-2019/final-project-aphexyuri/README.md

 For consideration for **ConsenSys Academy’s 2018 - 2019 Developer Program Final Project**

 - Supplementary documents can be found in the `docs` folder or see the __Additional assignment documents__ section below for links
-- ROPSTEN network Deployed dApp can be accessed at __http://laf.signalphire.com/__
+- ROPSTEN network deployed dApp can be accessed at __http://laf.signalphire.com/__
 - Contracts viewable at https://ropsten.etherscan.io/address/0x8f3b4dd1df14d5aec8c7a04350b49d3f61d821ca & https://ropsten.etherscan.io/address/0xFe62a3bbE9121BABEc021C09A27AD3F3ea871E02

 ### What is LAF?